 A skilled criminal defense attorney with more than 25 years of experience, David Pflaum protects the rights of his clients charged with assault with great bodily injury, also known assault with a deadly weapon (“ADW”), and gets the best possible results in court.

 Just because a person is accused of committing an assault with great bodily injury does not mean that he or she is guilty.
 The accused has rights and remedies.

-An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of an ADW prosecution.
+An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of an assault prosecution.

-HOW AN EXPERIENCED CRIMINAL LAWYER HELPS HIS CLIENT BEFORE COURT
+HOW THE CRIMINAL LAWYER EFFECTIVELY REPRESENTS HIS CLIENT BEFORE COURT